New Jersey State Parole Board: Honor Guard Unit (HGU)

 The Honor Guard Unit (HGU) is a ceremonial unit comprised from all ranks within the Division of Parole.
 The HGU was formed in the summer of 2005 the original 10 members consisted of (2) Sergeants and (8) Senior Parole Officers.
 The HGU services to present the National and State colors at a variety of functions including events attended by dignitaries, Award Ceremonies, Police Academy Graduations, parades, and professional and amateur sporting events.
 Additionally, the HGU will represent the agency at the funerals of fallen Law Enforcement Officers, both internally and externally, and civilian members of the State Parole Board.
 The HGU has a special designated class "A" uniform which appointed members of the HGU are provided upon orders of the Director, Division of Parole.
 The HGU is a prestigious unit and selection of the members is done after careful review of that officers employment history.
 Failure to maintain a positive standing in the agency can result in a suspension or dismissal from the HGU.

 Internet Crimes Against Children (ICAC)

 NJSPB Division of Parole partners with and participates in ICAC Task Force, which is national network of 61 coordinated task forces, representing over 5,400 federal, state, and local law enforcement, dedicated to investigating, prosecuting and developing effective responses to internet crimes against children.
-In response to a grow trend of criminals against children and teens through the profileration of internet access and devices, the ICAC Task Force agencies, engage in both proactive and reactive investigations, forensic examinations, and criminal prosecutions.
+In response to a grow trend of criminals against children and teens through the proliferation of internet access and devices, the ICAC Task Force agencies, engage in both proactive and reactive investigations, forensic examinations, and criminal prosecutions.